jprofessionals/my-page/README.md

 Running the API locally (in IDEA or on commandline) requires a database - activate the profile `h2` or `local` (the `local`profile requires a running MySQL db (see application-local.properties for connection details))

+The API can also be run using the maven wrapper locally `./mvnw -DskipTests -Dspring-boot.run.profiles=local clean spring-boot:run`

 The api will run on localhost:8080

 ### Local MySQl